alma4rebi/swift-programming-language/book/AutomaticReferenceCounting.md

-The `Person`{.code-voice} class has an initializer that sets the instance’s `name`{.code-voice} property and prints a message to indicate that initialization is underway.
-The `Person`{.code-voice} class also has a deinitializer that prints a message when an instance of the class is deallocated.
+The `Person` class has an initializer that sets the instance’s `name` property and prints a message to indicate that initialization is underway.
+The `Person` class also has a deinitializer that prints a message when an instance of the class is deallocated.

-The next code snippet defines three variables of type `Person?`{.code-voice}, which are used to set up multiple references to a new `Person`{.code-voice} instance in subsequent code snippets.
-Because these variables are of an optional type (`Person?`{.code-voice}, not `Person`{.code-voice}), they are automatically initialized with a value of `nil`{.code-voice}, and do not currently reference a `Person`{.code-voice} instance.
+The next code snippet defines three variables of type `Person?`, which are used to set up multiple references to a new `Person` instance in subsequent code snippets.
+Because these variables are of an optional type (`Person?`, not `Person`), they are automatically initialized with a value of `nil`, and do not currently reference a `Person` instance.